igaray/tesina/md/niko2019_responsive_compilers_en.md

   In writing a whole compiler in this model, one of the things that arises is this relationship to a design pattern from game programming known as Entity Component Systems (ECS), which is presented as an alternative to Object-Oriented Programming.
   In ECS, data and identity are separated.
-  In OOP, classes are defined and instantiated in such a way that the data and operations are associated with this class identity at the moment it is created, whereas in ECCS you can create a new identity with nothing associated except its identity, and then the data is attached to it separately from creation.
+  In OOP, classes are defined and instantiated in such a way that the data and operations are associated with this class identity at the moment it is created, whereas in ECS you can create a new identity with nothing associated except its identity, and then the data is attached to it separately from creation.
   In games this is useful due to the dynamic nature of the data a game handles during runtime, allowing the data to be unstructured and easier to handle.

   - entity: unit of entity